KerimSikalo/Algoritmi-i-Strukture-Podataka/README.md

 ## Contents

-- **Homeworks**: A series of assignments covering fundamental topics like sorting algorithms, searching techniques, dynamic programming, graphs, and more.
+- **Homeworks (Z)**: A series of assignments covering fundamental topics like sorting algorithms, searching techniques, dynamic programming, graphs, and more.
-- **Preparatoru Exercises**: Additional exercises to prepare for the course exams, focusing on key algorithmic concepts and problem-solving techniques.
+- **Preparatoru Exercises (PZ)**: Additional exercises to prepare for the course exams, focusing on key algorithmic concepts and problem-solving techniques.

-In the "Preparatory Exercises" branch, they have all the preparatory exercises from the laboratory, and in "Assignments" they have all the assignments during the course.

 ## Topics Covered